 We had now removed all of the rust and re-enabled the basic movement of all of the parts.
 From where we started, this is great progress and frankly it came out much better than we expected.
 While there is reason to be optimistic that the shifting mechanism will work again, we aren’t out of the woods yet -- we’ve lost a lot of metal to rust damage, and we don’t know if that will prevent it from functioning correctly.

-Next time, we will reassemble the shift mechanism on the tractor and find out if it works!
+In the next post, we will reassemble the shift mechanism on the tractor and find out if it works!

 The FBN℠ team is growing!
 Join our team in Sioux Falls, SD, San Carlos, CA or in the field supporting farmers face to face.